Sorour Darabi: Career

 In 2016, Darabi created a solo performance called Farci.e which is about language as a gendered discourse.
 It explores the notions of "language, gender identity and sexuality."

-Among Darabi's other projects Savušun (2019) is a prominent one that examines grief and its affect in Iranian culture.
+Among Darabi's other projects Savušun (2019) is a prominent one that examines grief and its effect in Iranian culture.
 Darabi has participated in several international festivals including Kunstenfestivaldesarts in Belgium and Onassis in Greece.